Treating Arthritis with Regenerative Cell Therapy

 2. Intra-Articular Injection Of Mesenchymal Stem Cells For The Treatment Of Osteoarthritis Of The Knee: A Proof-Of-Concept Clinical Trial: Mesenchymal stem cells (MSCs) were injected into 18 patients with osteoarthritis of the knee, to treat cartilage loss.
 Patients who received the higher-dose of MSCs saw a decrease in their cartilage defect and in increase in the volume of cartilage, resulting in improved function and decrease pain of the knee joint.
 (Stem Cells.
 2014)

 3. Treatment Of Knee Osteoarthritis With Autologous Mesenchymal Stem Cells: Two-Year Follow-Up Results: Mesenchymal Stem Cell therapy in 12 patients was followed up to 2 years.
 The functional improvement was up to 78% as well as a significant improvement in the quality of the cartilage was noted 2 years after treatment.
 The authors concluded that stem cell therapy may be a valid alternative treatment for chronic knee osteoarthritis.
 The intervention is simple, does not require hospitalization or surgery, provides pain relief, and significantly improves cartilage quality.
 (Transplantation.
 2014)

-Want more information about stem cell therapy for arthritis?
+Want more information about regenerative cell therapy for arthritis?

 Your debilitating arthritis no longer has to control your life.
 Imagine what it would be like to wake up each day without dreading the pain and having the mobility to exercise, play your favorite sports, walk around and play with kids.
 Now you can make this dream a reality with our regenerative treatment for arthritis.
 To learn more about how we can help you by harnessing the power of your own stem cells, please call us at 949-387-9991 or request an initial, one-on-one evaluation with Dr. Goswami here.